Guide last updated by Hester Swift, May 2022

 Other official publications may be available on government websites.

-IALS Library has more than a hundred books on the law of Ghana or the Gold Coast; we also have many works about African, Commonwealth and comparative law, some of which may cover Ghana.
-Everything is listed on the Catalogue.
+IALS Library has a substantial collection of books on the law of Ghana.
+We also have many works about African, Commonwealth and comparative law, some of which cover Ghana.
+Everything is listed on Library Search.

-Tweneboah, Seth, Religion, law, politics and the state in Africa: applying legal pluralism in Ghana.
-Abingdon, Oxon ; New York, NY : Routledge, 2020.
+Tweneboah, Seth, Religion, law, politics and the state in Africa: applying legal pluralism in Ghana (Routledge 2020)

-Asante, Samuel K. B., Reflections on governance, law and development.
-Beau Bassin, Mauritius: LAP Lambert Academic Publishing, 2019.
+Asante, Samuel K. B., Reflections on governance, law and development (LAP Lambert Academic Publishing 2019)

-Manteaw, Samuel Obeng, Migration law in Ghana.
-Alphen aan den Rijn, The Netherlands: Kluwer Law International, 2018
+Manteaw, Samuel Obeng, Migration law in Ghana (Kluwer Law International 2018)

-Sarpong, George Agyemang, Ghanaian environmental law: international and national perspectives.
-London: Wildy, Simmonds & Hill, 2018
+Sarpong, George Agyemang, Ghanaian environmental law: international and national perspectives (Wildy, Simmonds & Hill 2018)

-The library's collection also includes single issues of a few other series from Ghana: see Catalogue, under classmark GH3.J.
+The collection also includes single issues of a few other series from Ghana: see Library Search under classmark GH3.J.

 There are also several newer journals, which IALS does not have: